-- 64. The Firm shall establish policies and procedures designed to provide it with Reasonable Assurance that: - (a) Appropriate consultation takes place on difficult or contentious matters; - Sufficient resources are available to enable appropriate consultation to take place; (b) - The nature and scope of, and conclusions arising from, such consultations are (c) documented and agreed by both the individual seeking consultation and the individual consulted; and - (d) Conclusions resulting from consultations are implemented.
+- 64. The Firm shall establish policies and procedures designed to provide it with Reasonable Assurance that: - (a) Appropriate consultation takes place on difficult or contentious matters; - (b) Sufficient resources are available to enable appropriate consultation to take place; - (c) The nature and scope of, and conclusions arising from, such consultations are documented and agreed by both the individual seeking consultation and the individual consulted; and - (d) Conclusions resulting from consultations are implemented. - 65.
+Consultation includes discussion at the appropriate professional level, with individuals within or outside the Firm who have specialised expertise. - 66.
+Consultation uses appropriate research resources as well as the collective experience and technical expertise of the Firm.

-Deleted: documented and

-Consultation includes discussion at the appropriate professional level, with individuals within or \ \[ \begin{align} \text{Deleted} : within the Firm, or \end{align} 65. outside the Firm who have specialised expertise,

-66. Consultation uses appropriate research resources as well as the collective experience and technical expertise of the Firm.
 Consultation helps to promote quality and improves the application of professional judgment.
-Appropriate recognition of consultation in the Firm's policies and procedures helps to promote a culture in which consultation is recognised as a strength and encourages Personnel to consult on difficult or contentious matters.
+Appropriate recognition of consultation in the Firm's policies and procedures helps to promote a culture in which consultation is recognised as a strength and encourages Personnel to consult on difficult or contentious matters. - 67.
+Effective consultation on significant technical, ethical and other matters within the Firm, or where applicable, outside the Firm can be achieved when those consulted: - Are given all the relevant facts that will enable them to provide informed advice; and - Have appropriate knowledge, seniority and experience, and when conclusions resulting from consultations are appropriately documented and implemented.